nixworks/public/news/2015/10/1/index.md

 ##### Gaza-Israel conflict
 ### [In retaliation for the rocket fired on the Israeli city of Ashdod, the Israeli Air Force carries out airstrikes on suspected Hamas positions in Gaza.
 No casualties are reported. ](/news/2015/10/1/in-retaliation-for-the-rocket-fired-on-the-israeli-city-of-ashdod-the-israeli-air-force-carries-out-airstrikes-on-suspected-hamas-positions.md)
-_Context: Israeli Air Force, Ashdod, Gaza-Israel conflict, Hamas, Gaza Strip_
+_Context: Gaza-Israel conflict, Gaza Strip, Hamas, Ashdod, Israeli Air Force_

 ##### War in Afghanistan (2015-present)
 ### [The government of Afghanistan claims to have recaptured the city of Kunduz. ](/news/2015/10/1/the-government-of-afghanistan-claims-to-have-recaptured-the-city-of-kunduz.md)